How the Point System Works

 Your record contains all the convictions and the number of points charged against you under the point system.

-If you earn points on your record, they're reduced by half after one year.
-For example, if you had four points on your record in June, the points would be reduced to two points in June of the next year.
-If you have a lot of conviction, the points will be reduced according to the date each conviction posted to your record.
+If you earn points on your record, they're reduced by half after one year from the violation date on the ticket.
+For example, if you received four points on your record in June, the points would be reduced to two points in June of the next year.

 Defensive Driving Course

-If you have points, you may have them reduced if you complete the National Safety Council’s Defensive Driving Course or an equivalent.
+If you have points, you may have them reduced if you complete the National Safety Council’s 8-Hour Defensive Driving Course or an equivalent.
+Some defensive driving courses are offered at SCDMV-certified driving schools.
+To find schools that offer this course, search for ones that are certified for four-point reduction.

 - The course must be taken in South Carolina.